jawordpressorg/core-handbook/core/about/release-cycle/block-editor-release-process-for-major-releases.md

     *   Link to the WordPress Planning Roundup post that included the most relevant editor features.
     *   During the release, you’ll find many people will ask questions.
 If a question was repeated multiple times, that was a signal to include the information people were asking in this column.

-After creating the board, it’s recommended that you [configure GitHub automation](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/configuring-automation-for-project-boards) to move tasks to “Done” when the relevant PR’s are merged, or issues are closed, and to move PR’s to needs review when they are pending approval.
+After creating the board, it’s recommended that you [configure GitHub automation](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/configuring-automation-for-project-boards) to move tasks to “Done” when the relevant PRs are merged or issues are closed and to move PRs to needs review when they are pending approval.
 This will lessen the amount of meta work that needs to be done.

 **How to keep the project board useful for others**